Chunshan-Theta/Draw-Pic/README.md

 	- like sample6.html but could draw on mobile drvice(touch)

-sample10.html
-sample10_2.html
+sample10.html & sample10_2.html

-	- now they will adjust canvas's width and height according to drvice
+	- now they will adjust canvas's width and height according to device